adolfodelarosades/Curso_MongoDB_University/Chapter1_Introduction.md

 Por cierto, si la lista de bases de datos que está viendo difiere un poco de lo que estoy mostrando aquí, no se preocupe por eso.

 Actualizamos este clúster de vez en cuando con nuevos conjuntos de datos.

+### Quiz

+**Problem:**

+Which of the following statements are true?

+Check all answers that apply:

+* Documents are stored in collections. :+1:

+* A database may contain one or more collections. :+1:

+* Each database and collection combination define a namespace. :+1:

+* We reference a namespace using the name of the database, followed by a comma, followed by the name of the collection, e.g., city,neighborhoods.

+* We won't talk about indexes too much in the course, but you can learn about indexes in M201: MongoDB Performance. :+1:

 ## Lecture: Exploring Datasets in Compass